The question, “Can I tan while wearing sun blocking clothing?”

 The sun really can get dangerous in a hurry.
 Once you have been out 25 to 30 minutes, you have passed the safe spot.
 I know, you love hours in the sun, but at what price.
 If you are going to keep staying in the direct sun from 10 AM to 4 PM, you need to exercise caution.

-Protect your skin with breaks in the shade, reapplying sunscreen and always keeping your sun hat, your sunglasses and sun blocking clothing on your body, not hanging on the fence or elsewhere.
+Protect your skin by taking breaks in the shade, reapplying sunscreen and always keeping your sun hat, your sunglasses, and sun blocking clothing on your body, not hanging on the fence or elsewhere.
 Help protect your body.

 Wear Sun Blocking Clothing